 What a feast it was!
 Thanks to Chef Colin Capon for organising the day.
 It was a great slow food workshop and thanks to Chef Alma for the venue and all those who contributed and attended!

 N.B.
 Chef Almer's restaurant in Sedgefield has closed so to see what she's doing now find her on Facebook and at the Outeniqua Farmers Market every Saturday 8am-2pm.
+'Against the Grain' is currently the restaurant that's taken over that space.

 Discover the secrets of how to use Pickles and Spices in traditional and unconventional dishes right here at your fingertips.
 Guided by a Malaysian Cook experience a unique outlook of recipes, tips, anecdotes and hard facts involving exotic spices.